Instructor: Stacey Dunn

 Meeting Place: Glacier Institute Field Camp.

-Itinerary: (subject to change): We will meet at the Glacier Institute Field Camp at 7 a.m. and depart for Logan Pass, as soon as possible.
+Itinerary: (subject to change due to trail closures and weather) We will meet at the Glacier Institute Field Camp at 7 a.m. and depart for Logan Pass, as soon as possible.
 We will hike 3.6 miles along the Highline Trail to Haystack Butte, observing and discussing mammal behavior along the way.
 We will have lunch on the trail at Haystack Pass before returning to Logan Pass.
 The course will end by 4 p.m. and will not be cancelled due to weather.

 Food: Please bring a trail lunch, plenty of water and snacks for the day.